SojournerDevelopment/Reactor/README.md

 ### Secure Server/Client Framework

+> **Warning:** Although this version of Reactor is based on modern infrastructure and processes data in real time, it is not designed for ultra high performance applications with thousands of clients.

+> **Reactor High Performance Edition**: A Version of the Reactor Framework, which allows you to create asynchronous socket event based high performance server/clients.
+Handle up to thousands of clients.
+[Sojourner Development](https://sojourner.dev)

 Reactor is a framework designed to enable the development of server and client applications that rely on reliability, performance and security.

 Reactor can also be used for IPC.